ryanstout/stoutlang/docs/overview.md

 ## What Makes StoutLang Special

 Learning a new language is a daunting task.
-Lets talk about why you might want to use StoutLang, the amazing things you get for free by using it, and how quickly you can start writing useful code in it.
+Lets learn why you might want to use StoutLang, the great things you get for free by using it, and how quickly you can start writing useful code in it.

 StoutLang combines the best of Rust, Zig, and innovative functional languages like Koka in an easy to write language that looks similar to TypeScript.
 In StoutLang the compiler is able to do more of the heavy lifting than you're used to.
 (Aka, you get things for free)